-"CHECKLIST" FOR CANDIDATES RUNNING FOR ELECTION TO THE CONSEIL SCOLAIRE FRANSASKOIS
+"CHECKLIST" FOR CANDIDATES RUNNING FOR ELECTION TO THE CONSEIL SCOLAIRE FRANSASKOIS (CSF)

-If you decide to run, you must on or before September 21, 2016:
+If you decide to run, you must on or before October 9, 2024:

-- Ensure you meet the required qualifications. - Get a nomination form from your returning officer. - Complete the nomination form, including signatures obtained from at least five voters in the francophone area. - Submit the nomination form to the returning officer before 4 p.m. on September 21, 2016.
+- Ensure you meet the required qualifications. - Get a nomination form from your returning officer.
+(Please contact your local school division to obtain contact information for the returning officer.) - Complete the nomination form, including signatures obtained from at least five voters in the francophone area. - Submit a current criminal record check to the returning officer appointed for the CSF election together with your nomination paper, if a current criminal record check is required by CSF resolution.
+(Ensure adequate time for criminal record check completion prior to the nomination date.) - Submit the nomination form to the returning officer before 4 p.m. on October 9, 2024.